Demand Generation vs. Lead Generation: Definitions, KPIs, Examples

 Demand Gen Examples

-Definitions can vary by company, but the general goals of demand generation campaigns tend to be focused on brand awareness and positioning.
-To raise more awareness, start by sharing and distributing content via easily accessible, free channels that are (mostly) un-gated.
+Demand generation campaigns focus on brand awareness and positioning.
+Start by sharing content via easily accessible, free channels that are ungated.

 Social Media